A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Semi-structured Data

 \!\!where $f$ is a numeric query, such as degree-histogram bins.
 The Laplace mechanism yields pure $\varepsilon$-differential privacy, which means $\delta$ is equal to zero, under the chosen adjacency notion~\citep{DworkRoth2014}.
 In graph settings, $\Delta f$ can be very large for degree-related queries under node adjacency, since adding or removing a node can affect many incident edges and consequently many degree counts.
 Practical approaches therefore impose bounded-degree assumptions or apply degree clipping and projection to a bounded-degree graph family.
 These techniques keep $\Delta f$ and the required noise level manageable~\citep{kasiviswanathan2013analyzing}.

-In our evaluation, the privacy parameters $\varepsilon$ and $\delta$ for central differential privacy, and $\varepsilon$ for pure local differential privacy, serve as quantitative privacy metrics.
+The privacy parameters $\varepsilon$ and $\delta$ for central differential privacy, and $\varepsilon$ for pure local differential privacy, serve as quantitative privacy metrics.
 A smaller $\varepsilon$ and a smaller $\delta$ indicate stronger privacy protection, which typically comes at the cost of utility~\citep{DworkRoth2014}.

 Finally, it is common to require $\delta$ to be negligible in an appropriate problem or security parameter.
 It is important to avoid regimes where $\delta$ is non-trivially large, such as on the order of one over $n$ for population size $n$~\citep{DworkRoth2014}.
 In graph settings where nodes correspond to protected individuals, a practical heuristic is to select $\delta$ to be far smaller than one over the number of vertices in the graph when using approximate differential privacy.
 The exact choice remains dependent on the specific application and threat model.